 History of World Honey Bee Day

-World Honey Bee Day, previously known as Honey Bee Awareness Day, is an idea put together by beekeepers in the USA, who petitioned the USDA in 2009 for an official day to honour honey bees and beekeeping.
+World Honey Bee Day, previously known as Honey Bee Awareness Day, is an idea put together by beekeepers in the USA, who petitioned the USDA in 2009 for an official day to honor honey bees and beekeeping.
 A few years down the line, people across the globe are holding a date of observation every year.

 Honey Bee awareness enthusiasts will likely put a bee in your bonnet and say this is not so much a day to celebrate honey bees, as it is to promote their involvement in sustainable farming.

-On this day, bee lovers everywhere decorate their gardens with lavender, borage and marjoram, the bee’s knees in pollinator lures.
+On this day, bee lovers everywhere decorate their gardens with lavender, borage, and marjoram, the bee’s knees in pollinator lures.
 If you have the time and patience, bake some honey chippers and make your own honey fruit cobbler.

 And because you’ve been as busy as a bee all day, sit back and watch Hitchcock’s ‘The Bees’.
 You’ll count your blessings honey bees are nothing like South American killer bees!